 Each entry in the worksheet pertains to a single beacon activation.
 Data should be collected by the MCC in whose service area the alert is located or, if the alert is unlocated, the MCC of the service area associated with the country code (last MCC in data chain).
 Note, the destination MCC is based solely on the location recorded in the message not on the actual location of the beacon.
+If known, the actual location (ground truth) should replace the recorded location in the spreadsheet prior to running the analysis.
 All data should be collected for all beacons regardless of reception through MEOSAR, LEOSAR or GEOSAR satellites, either independently or in conjunction.
-For analysis, when location data is available, only data located within a predefined area of interest (AOI) shall be included (see footnote under O-1).
-Regardless of whether location data is available, when it is determined that the actual beacon location is outside the associated AOI or outside of the MCC service area (based encoded position, independent position, satellite footprint or other information), the data should be excluded.
-The alert information should be entered in the spreadsheet named "MEOSAR D&E Report Data O-2.xls" which contains entry fields for alert start/end times and data types.
+Various areas of interest (AOI) will be applied as described in section 5.1.2.1

+Participants should enter alert information in the spreadsheet named "MEOSAR D&E Report Data O-2.xls" which contains entry fields for alert start/end times and data types.
 The following listing provides abbreviations referenced below and in the data collection spreadsheet:

-LGST LEO/GEO Start Time

-LGET LEO/GEO End Time

-LGDT LEO/GEO Data Type (U=Unlocated, E=Encoded, D=Doppler, C=Confirmed)

-MST MEO Start Time

-MET MEO End Time

-MDT MEO Data Type (U=Unlocated, E=Encoded, D=DOA, C=Confirmed)
+LGST LEO/GEO Start Time LGET LEO/GEO End Time LGDT LEO/GEO Data Type (U=Unlocated, E=Encoded, D=Doppler, C=Confirmed) MST MEO Start Time MET MEO End Time MDT MEO Data Type (U=Unlocated, E=Encoded, D=DOA, C=Confirmed) Latitude Based on encoded position, independent position or ground truth information Longitude Based on encoded position, independent position or ground truth information